mavlink/mavlink-devguide/en/guide/mavlink_2.md

 ```

 Incoming *MAVLink 1* packets will be automatically handled as *MAVLink 1*.
-If you need to determine if a particular message was received as *MAVLink 1* or *MAVLink 2* then you can use the magic field of the message, like this:
+If you need to determine if a particular message was received as *MAVLink 1* or *MAVLink 2* then you can use the `magic` field of the message.
+In c programming, this is done like this:

 ```c
 if (msg->magic == MAVLINK_STX_MAVLINK1) {